 Most option strategies were profitable.

 Early management hurt performance across the board.
 Yes, daily P/L is higher on some strategies as a result of the much shorter trade durations.
 However, that’s more than offset by every other metric.
-This is a scenario where the best approach historically has been to simply place a trade then walk away.
+This is a scenario where the best approach historically has been to simply open a position then walk away.

 A notable observation is the sharp increase in SLV late 2010 / early 2011 and subsequent price collapse early-to-mid 2013.
 Short put options missed out on the steep gains yet also absorbed the losses quite well.
-With Sharpe ratios over 2.7x the buy-and-hold strategy, this is an underlying where leveraged strategies may outperform on both a total return and risk-adjusted basis.
+With Sharpe ratios in excess of the buy-and-hold strategy, this is an underlying where leveraged strategies may outperform on both a total return and risk-adjusted basis.

 Have your ideas professionally backtested.

 - most custom research is completed within 5 business days

 Contact me for a quote.

 Visit the trade log store to download the trade logs associated with this and other published studies.